-This long Nelson Mandela Essay in English is beneficial for School Students of classes 5, 6, 7, 8, 9, 10, 11, 12, and Competitive Exam Aspirants.
+This long Nelson Mandela Essay in English is beneficial for School Students of classes 5, 6, 7, 8, 9, 10, 11, and 12, and Competitive Exam Aspirants.
 After reading this article about Nelson Mandela Essay, you will be able to answer all important questions related to it.
 CBSE Digital Education provides complete information about an essay on Nelson Mandela.

 Nelson Mandela, who ended the policy of apartheid in South Africa, has the same place in his country as that of Mahatma Gandhi in India.
 He gave African people their rights by conducting a bloodless revolution.
 There was no violence during this revolution, as he believed in resolving problems through dialogue.